School Committee - October 11, 2023

 This meeting will be conducted remotely over Zoom.

-If you would like to enable your webcam, your image and background may be broadcast with or without sound.
+If you would like to enable your webcam, your image and background to be broadcast with or without sound.

 As is our custom here, we will be going to public comments first as part of our community update section of our agenda.